 2. Transaction Data

-Retailers can track transaction data to understand customer purchase intent.
-For example, did the customer buy a singular object or several items?
-Did they use a cash or a card?
+Transaction data shows users the transaction amount, payment type, and transaction type per sale.
 Knowing these data enables retailers to confidently refine their sales strategies and enhance customer engagement and experience in hyper-specific ways.

 3. Product Data

+Product data is the information obtained about each product item during a transaction.
 It looks at what customers bought, the quantity purchased at a time, the amount spent on the product, and what it was purchased with.

 Retailers can use this information to understand sales value (how successful a product is over time) or how pricing affects a product’s popularity.